Home modification interventions to support aging in place, implementation of evidence-based interventions

 Community dwelling older adults with chronic health conditions face functional decline that impacts their ability to live independently.
 They are more likely to require assistance performing their daily activities and are at a substantially greater risk of falling.
 Compensating for impairments with environmental support and self-management strategies can lessen the impact of functional decline, reduce the risk of falling and reduce the demand on health systems and caregivers.
 Dr. Stark's clinical translational research seeks to develop and test the efficacy and effectiveness of compensatory interventions aimed at improving an older adults ability to age at home safely, elucidate their mechanism of action and implement programs to improve health outcomes.

-Dr. Stark is an instructor for the environment class in the MSOT and OTD program, the environment class in the Rehabilitation and Participation Science (RAPS) PhD program.
+Dr. Stark is an instructor for the environment class in the MSOT and OTD degree programs, the environment class in the Rehabilitation and Participation Science (RAPS) PhD program.
 She mentors students who work in her laboratory and is the co-director of the TL1 Predoctoral Training program at the Washington University Institute for Clinical Translational Science.

-1998: PhD in Environment and Behavior Science, University of Missouri-Columbia
+1998: PhD in environment and behavior science, University of Missouri-Columbia

-1989: MS in Occupational Therapy, Washington University School of Medicine, Program in Occupational Therapy
+1989: MS in occupational therapy, Washington University School of Medicine, Program in Occupational Therapy

 1988: BS in exercise and health science, Alma College